mladenilic/columns.js/README.md

 ### Pros

-* Blazing fast, vanila js
+* Blazing fast, vanilla js
 * Written as ES6 module, no dependencies
 * No inline styles, no absolute positioning, no transforms
 * Responsive support, minimal configuration